atick-faisal/label-studio/docs/source/tutorials/tesseract.md

 order: 55
 hide_menu: true
 hide_frontmatter_title: true
-meta_title: Interactive bounding boxes OCR in Label Studio with a Tesseract backend
+meta_title: Interactive bounding boxes OCR in Annotation Hub with a Tesseract backend
-meta_description: Tutorial for how to use Label Studio and Tesseract to assist with your OCR projects
+meta_description: Tutorial for how to use Annotation Hub and Tesseract to assist with your OCR projects
 categories:
     - Computer Vision
     - Optical Character Recognition